stat6250-s17/course-questions-wiki/week-03/README.md

 - Question (kveng−stat6250): The error in this problem is that it didn't close the quote in proc print statement?
 - Answer (kveng−stat6250): Yes, it's supposed to be 'Recovery Heart Rate' not 'Recovery Heart Rate.
 -*Question* (lwang30-stat6250) : What is the function of the *label* option in the *proc print* statement ?
+- Question (dlee117−stat6250): What is the benefit of issuing the RECALL command or selected Run -> Recall Last Submit?
+- Answer (dlee117-stat6250): This allows you to obtain the statements you just submitted.
+This allows you to edit your code easily when you run into syntax errors.

 [Course Textbook Chapter 3, Problem 4]
 * *Question (aalshehry−stat6250):* What will SAS display in the log window when a syntax error detected?